rackerlabs/design-system/_docs/style/spacing.md

 - **Extra-large (XL) = 48px**
 - **Extra-extra-large (XXL) = 72px**

-Exceptions are made for some elements such as dashboard panels and [cards]({{site.url}}/components/cards.html) which require no inset spacing when featuring edge-to-edge, body content.
+In addition, some elements, such as a dashboard panel, requires no inset spacing when displaying edge-to-edge, body content.

 {% endcolumn %}